 As I listened to various speakers, I thought of the growth that Arbor has experienced in the last four years and the questions that our partners have asked and wanted us to answer.
-And looking ahead to the projects we’ll be doing in 2019, it sure seems to me like there will always be a need for quality work done by research experts.
+And looking at the projects we are working on, it sure seems to me like there will always be a need for quality work done by research experts.

 And perhaps more than ever.

 The problem with data has always been what to do with it all.
 You’ve seen bad decisions made where there was an abundance of data – just think of that awkward TV commercial you saw like the GoDaddy one about a lost puppy.
 To get an ad on national network television, that advertisement had to be written, proposed, and then approved by at least two in-house committees before a media production team stepped in to shoot, edit, and produce it.
 The puppy video was intended to be shown during the Super Bowl and it still missed the mark!